theresa-de-ocampo/azure-documentation/07-storage-account-intro.md

 Private endpoints will have a NIC on a VNET that will let you securely bypass NSGs and send traffic directly to the resource the private endpoint is associated to.

-On the other hand, a private link can be paired with a private endpoint to allow traffice to a VNET or NSG.
+On the other hand, a private link can be paired with a private endpoint to allow traffic to a VNET or NSG.
 You would setup the private link first and then create the private endpoint to point to the said private link.